 Now that we have the numbers, we can simply subtract the cost of returns from our increased sales figures to obtain our final revenue, which gives us an estimate on how much money we can expect to make by offering free returns and exchanges.

-Here's what the numbers look like with our excel calculator:
+Here's what the numbers look like with our Excel-based calculator:

 Free returns and exchanges can serve as an amazing marketing tool for your business, but in order to be effective a free returns policy must be implemented with these key considerations in mind: